david-shepard/proxmox-cloud-iac/README.md

-# Proxmox Cloud IaC
+# Proxmox + Cloud IaC

-Infrastructure as Code for hybrid Proxmox homelab and cloud infrastructure using Terraform and Ansible.
+Infrastructure as Code for my hybrid Proxmox homelab and cloud infrastructure using Terraform and Ansible.

 ## Overview

 This repository contains Infrastructure as Code (IaC) for:

 - **Local Homelab**: Proxmox Virtual Environment with LXC containers
-- **Cloud VPS**: Oracle Cloud infrastructure (planned)
+- **Cloud VPS**: Oracle Cloud infrastructure (free tier)

 ## Architecture